hestiacp/hestiacp/ISSUE_TEMPLATE.md

-### The content below is a template below.
+### The content below is simply a template.
 Please delete any unnecessary sections from your issue reports.

 ### In a few words, please describe the issue that you're experiencing:
 Please enter your response here (e.g. When I click on the Web tab, a blank page is displayed).